ZoExOr/VR2Arm-Proj/README.md

 ```

 ## Setup the project
-> Note: This setup has been tested in the Social AI Lab environment.
-Minor adjustments may be required depending on local system configurations.
+> Note: Minor adjustments may be required depending on local system configurations.

 ### Hardware and System Requirements
 - **Oculus Quest 3 controllers** (currently supports right-hand controller only)